Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     Percentage: 0.04%

+This analysis reveals a critical finding: 99.21% of real news articles contain the "(Reuters)" pattern, while only 0.04% of fake news articles contain it.
+This is a significant potential source of bias.

-I'm checking for the "(Reuters)" pattern because if all true news articles contain this pattern and fake news doesn't, our model might learn to classify articles based on this pattern alone rather than learning the actual substantive differences.
-This would lead to poor generalization when applied to new data without this specific marker.
+The concern here is that a machine learning model could learn to classify articles based solely on the presence of "(Reuters)" rather than learning the actual substantive differences between real and fake news.
+This would lead to poor generalization when applied to new data without this specific marker, such as real news from sources other than Reuters.

+This finding informs a key preprocessing decision: we should remove this pattern from the text to force the model to learn more meaningful features.

 ## 4. Exploring Other Potential Patterns or Biases

-Now I'll look for other patterns or markers that might create similar biases:
+I continue the investigation by looking for other patterns or markers that might create similar biases:

 ```python